simomarsili/elss/README.md

 **mcDCA** is a Monte Carlo (MC) code for the analysis and the inference of energy landscapes in protein sequence spaces, within the framework of [Direct Coupling Analysis (DCA)](https://en.wikipedia.org/wiki/Direct_coupling_analysis).
 **mcDCA** can either be used to simulate a trajectory with a user-defined energy function, or to infer a data-driven statistical model from a multiple sequence alignment (MSA) via maximum a posteriori (MAP) estimation.
-Learning is carried out using a stochastic approximation of the gradients of the (intractable) partition function, based on Markov chain Monte Carlo simulations.
+Learning of the model's parameters is carried out using a stochastic approximation of the gradients of the partition function, where the intractable model's expectations are computed using Markov chain Monte Carlo simulations.

 # Obtaining the source